Our knowledge of orthopaedics. Your best health.

 Other Considerations

-Sterile conditions and advances in surgical techniques reduce, but do not remove, the risk of infection when internal fixation is used.
+Sterile conditions and advances in surgical techniques decrease, but do not remove, the risk of infection when internal fixation is used.
 The severity of the fracture, its location, and the medical status of the patient must all be considered.

 Last Reviewed